Infinity8sailor/next-blogger/README.md

 # Things To Note
-- [ ] If you make any change to tina folder in this repo, Please, copy past that folder to Content-Repo to avoid any schema or content issues.
+- [ ] If you make any change to tina folder in this repo, use `npm run dev` to update tina-lock.json.
+Once updated, Please copy past that folder to Content-Repo to avoid any schema or content issues.